hyperledger-archives/indy-sdk/doc/contributor-resources.md

 - Make sure that a new feature or fix is covered by tests (try following TDD)
 - Make sure that documentation is updated according to your changes
 - Provide a full description of changes in the PR including Jira ticket number if any
-- Make sure that all your commits have a DCO sign-off from the author (Steps to set this up are below)
+- Make sure that all your commits have a DCO sign-off from the author. (add the `-s` flag to all commits)
 - Put the link to the PR into `#indy-pr-review` channel in Rocket.Chat
 - A reviewer needs to start your tests first (add `test this please` comment to the PR)
 - You need to make sure that all the tests pass